Industruino/documentation/indio.md

 ### ANALOG OUTPUT

-##### Important note:
+Important notes:
-#####The analog I/O section is galvanically isolated from the digital I/O section and the microcontroller section, to allow a separate power supply in the analog section for optimal accuracy.
+1. The analog I/O section is galvanically isolated from the digital I/O section and the microcontroller section, to allow a separate power supply in the analog section for optimal accuracy.
 In case your analog sensors/actuators are on the same power supply as the digital section (Vin 12/24V) you have to connect the analog GND to the digital GND.
+2. The accuracy of the input and output can be improved by calibration (see below).

 The DAC resolution is 12 bits.